AnantHariharan1996/SimpleBoggle/README.md

 (3) If you want to solve a Boggle board that you input by hand, run Input_And_Solve.m

 The Solvers output a text file with all solutions, with the maximum number of points in the filename and output to the command line.

+Want to pause and come back to things later?
-You can save the boggle board you generate if you wish and return to using the codes later by saving the three variables dimension,Board,and coords, which the functions need.
+You can save the boggle board you generate if you wish and return by saving the three variables dimension,Board,and coords, which the functions need to run.

 *Future Improvements*: